 The New Student Orientation testing, conducted by Penn State's Division of Undergraduate Studies assist first-year students in evaluating their educational plans by providing them with a comprehensive program of testing and individualized education planning and academic advising prior to registration.

-The testing component of NSO involves placement testing in mathematics and chemistry.
-The results are used to determine a student's appropriate starting levels in mathematics and chemistry courses at the University.
-Students will receive their placements during the NSO advising session.
+The testing component of NSO involves placement testing in mathematics.
+The results are used to determine a student's appropriate starting levels in mathematics courses at the University.
+Students will receive their placement during the NSO advising session.

 English composition course placement is determined by SAT-W score.
 Advisers will assist students without SAT-W scores during the NSO advising session.